oicr-gsi/shesmu/docs/implementation.md

 The `@ShesmuMethod` annotation also has a `description` property that will be shown in the definition page.
-In the description, `{instance}` and `{file}` will be replace with the instance name and configuration file path, respectively.
+In the description, `{instance}` and `{file}` will be replaced with the instance name and configuration file path, respectively.

 #### Using the Definer